Statehouse Market temporarily at White River State Park for part of 2016 season

-The Statehouse Market is a unique local farmers' market, located in downtown Indianapolis at the Indiana Statehouse and Government Center Campus.
-Stop by every Thursday in season, for great food grown and sold by local vendors and fresh, healthy lunch options served by the top food trucks in Indianapolis.
+The Statehouse Market is a unique local farmers' market, located in downtown Indianapolis.
+Stop by every Thursday in season, for great food grown and sold by local vendors and fresh, healthy lunch options served by top food trucks in Indianapolis.